A Workshop:

 - how governance tensions arise

-- how different choices lead to different outcomes
+- how structural choices influence long-term outcomes

-Perspectives You Will Gain
+The Perspectives You Will Gain

 -